UMN-Hydro/GSFLOW-GRASS/README.md

 Obtain the source code from:
 https://github.com/UMN-Hydro/GSFLOW-1.2.0
 compile and install it.
-For windows, you can also download the executable file already compiled from the USGS website: https://water.usgs.gov/ogw/gsflow/#downloads.
+For fulwindows, the pre-compiled executable file for GSFLOW 1.2.2 will be downloadable soon (if not already) from the USGS website: https://water.usgs.gov/ogw/gsflow/#downloads.
+Note that GSFLOW-GRASS is not fully compatible with GSFLOW 1.2.1.

-***Hoping to have a better integration with GSFLOW v1.2.2, so not writing much more in the way of instructions!
-May need tp remove link to USGS website if 1.2.2 is not available and we don't want to point people towards 1.2.1***

 ### Installing Python